8secz-johndpope/MyChatApp/README.md

 - [express-socket.io-session] - for share session to [socket.io]
 - [bcrypt] - for hashing user password
 - [winston] - for logging
+- [googleapis] - for connecting to Google Photos, to store image

 Client
 - [JQuery] and [Bootstrap 4] for UI